GrigoriiTarasov/GrigoriiTarasov/README.md

 #### Sample projects

-While most of my projects are closed-source, I'm happy to share some solo projects that higlights skills and stacks.
+While most of my projects are closed-source, I'm happy to share some solo projects that higlights skills and stack.
 <!---
 | Project | Description | Technologies Used  | Focus |
 | ----------- | ------------- | ------------ | ------------- |